<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 This section of the GRE tests your ability to do critical thinking and writing.

 You will be given two writing tasks.
-The first presents you with an opinion on a general topic or issue and requires to you argue your own opinion on that topic.
+The first presents you with an opinion on a general topic or issue and requires you to argue your own opinion on that topic.
 The other asks you to evaluate someone else’s argument on a topic.

 Sample: Issue Analysis